b-erdem/jsonpath_ex/README.md

 ### Evaluating JSONPath Expressions

-The `JsonpathEx` module provides a convenient evaluate/2 function to parse and evaluate a JSONPath expression in one step:
+The `JSONPathEx` module provides a convenient evaluate/2 function to parse and evaluate a JSONPath expression in one step:

 ```elixir
 iex> json_data = %{